go-monk/htmx-and-templ/README.md

 However, to refresh the time, we need to reload the whole page.
 What if we don’t want to do that?
 What if we want to refresh just part of the page — the variable part?
 This is called AJAX (Asynchronous JavaScript and ~~XML~~ — it’s mostly JSON these days) in web parlance.
 AJAX allows your web page to communicate with the server without a full reload.
 It's commonly used in modern web apps for smooth, dynamic user experiences.

-# 3) HTMX
+# 3) htmx

-Enter HTMX.
+Enter [htmx](https://htmx.org).
 Finally.
-HTMX simplifies AJAX-like behavior using just HTML attributes — no JavaScript required!
+It simplifies AJAX-like behavior by using just HTML attributes — no messing with JavaScript required!

 First, add these into `page.html`: